-Held every year during the 8th until the 11th day of the third Lunar month, the Hung King Temple Festival, also known as the Death Anniversary of the Hung Kings, is considered a public holiday in Vietnam since 2007.
+Held every year from the 8th until the 11th day of the third Lunar month, the Hung King Temple Festival, also known as the Death Anniversary of the Hung Kings, is considered a public holiday in Vietnam since 2007.
 The festival commemorates the contribution given by Vietnam’s first emperors and founders.

-Considered as one of Vietnam’s grandest national festivals, the event sees locals swarm to the Nghia Linh Mountain and Hy Cuomg Commune, as well as the district of Lam Thao and Phu Tho province.
+Considered as one of Vietnam’s grandest national festivals, the event sees locals swarm to the Nghia Linh Mountain and Hy Cuomg Commune, as well as the district of Lam Thao and Phu Tho Province.
 The main event of the festival occurs on the 10th day of the third Lunar month.
 At this time, locals are provided the right to not work.

 The Hung Temple is where the major ceremony will take place.
 It is situated on the mountain of Nghia Lin within the province of Phu Tho.
 A procession begins at the mountain’s foot and is set to stop at each temple for guests’ sake.
 Prior to reaching the temple, pilgrims ensure that they provide prayers and incense to the highly revered Hung Kings.